 On the Outlander Trail around Central Scotland

-The biggest fans of Outlander from Wales (their description) have just spent a weekend following their own “Outlander Trail” from Craigwell Cottage in Edinburgh.
+The biggest fans of Outlander from Wales (their description) spent a weekend following their own “Outlander Trail” from Edinburgh.
 They have been reading Diana Gabaldon’s Outlander series since it was first published, and watching the Outlander Starz TV series based on the books.

 We had an amazing time doing the OUTLANDER TRAIL.
 We visited Doune Castle.
 Culross, a lovely little coastal village.
-Our next visit was Aberdour castle, then Blackness Castle.
+Our next visit was Aberdour Castle, then Blackness Castle.
 Stunning views where Jamie was imprisoned and whipped.
 Our next stop was Linlithgow Palace.
 We finished our tour in Falkland and of course Lallybroch near Linlithgow.
 We had to stop from going through the stones at Tuilyies Standing Stones.
-We had a superb time and the cottage was an excellent location.
 Meeting Susan was the icing on the cake, we learnt so much, and it was lovely to meet a fellow Outlander fan.
 Jane & Gareth, Jan & Hilary, Wales x

 Doune Castle in Perthshire was used as the location for Castle Leoch in the filming of the Outlander Starz TV Series.
 It’s a Historic Environment Scotland property, so if you’re planning on visiting several of their properties during your stay, you might wish to purchase a 3-day or 7-day Explorer Pass.
 There is also an option to buy a Scottish Heritage Pass which represents excellent value for a 7-day pass if you’re going to be visiting lots of attractions throughout Scotland.